-There have been numerous occasions, where I have been blind sighted by the media force feeding me images of these ‘celebrities’, loosely using the term ‘encouraging’ culture, but rather exploiting it, because they want to take their career to the next stage, exploring new material.
+There have been numerous occasions where I have been blind sighted by the media force feeding me images of these ‘celebrities’, loosely using the term ‘encouraging’ culture, but rather exploiting it, because they want to take their career to the next stage by exploring new material.

 The ignorance doesn’t just stop there; oh no. It goes on to possibly assuming all of these cultural factors, just to be different amongst their peers as a USP, but also do very little to actually understand the heritage and difficulties minorities must have faced just to live and appreciate their own background and not be ridiculed for it.
 The saying goes ‘ignorance is bliss’ and in the case of modern celebrities, it may just be the case.